 Secondly, the first example does not directly speak of the time of sunrise/sunset; it speaks of the event.
 Seeing the sun at the occasion of it rising would obviously occur at a certain time and hence the time is implied unlike how Taverille understood it i.e. an explicit mention of the time of sunrise and sunset.

-After reading this passage, one would only laugh at Martin’s statement: Verses 18:86 and 18:90 could have simply followed this pattern.
+After reading this passage, this statement from Martin sounds both silly and funny: Verses 18:86 and 18:90 could have simply followed this pattern.
 If the Qur’an had been by a fallible being, it surely would have errors as recommended by Martin Taverille.
 However, one statement from him is encouraging: if the Qur’an in 18:90 meant the time of sunrise, it would likely have used… Consciously or subconsciously, he knows that he is wrong and here he expresses the openness of his assumptions being incorrect.

-Since we have established that Martin lacks firm comprehension skills, it is important to clarify this idea to him, and other readers like him, in a plain basic example.
+Since we have established that the anti-Islamic argument lacks consistency and displays lack of proper Arabic and comprehension capabilities, it is important to clarify this idea to the hateful author, and other readers like him, in a plain basic example.
 If I were to explain an address to someone and I mention to him to keep ‘ABC’ building to his left and move straight, would I be speaking literally?
 Would the person be able to put the building to his left and then move on?
 Likewise, one must not create stiff rules by himself and then limit himself inside them.
 When the Qur’anic description is broad, putting screws to it and tightening it up would not be a wise thing to do.
 Furthermore, Lane’s Lexicon defines balagha thus: